quinlanjager/chatty-app/README.md

 3. Start the chatty server using `node server.js`.
 4. Start the client server using `npm start` in the directory containing chatty app.
 5. Open [http://0.0.0.0:8080](http://0.0.0.0:8080).

-### Functionality

-Chatty App makes use of web sockets to let users chat with each other in _real time_.
-Each user may select a user name for themselves or remain anonymous.
-The app also includes extra features to enhance the conversation:

-* Images can be sent by simply including an image link in it's own message.
-* To send a random GIF from Giphy, write `/giphy [text]`.
-You must have a giphy API key if you're running the chatty server locally (see below)
-* To become the **HULK** set your user name to `HULK`.

 #### To use /giphy locally